josephdadams/TallyArbiter/listener_clients/m5stickc/README.md

 The fix is to simply comment out this line as it is not needed and is only for debugging purposes.
 Modify the line so it now reads, `//hexdump(payload, length);`.

-**Alternatively, you can just download the `libraries` folder of this repository and place them into your Arduino IDE libraries folder.** The default path for that folder is `~/Documents/Arduino/Libraries/`.

 ## Compile and Upload the Sketch to the Device
-1. Once all libraries are downloaded, open the `tallyarbiter-m5stickclistener.ino` file in the Arduino IDE.
+1. Once all libraries are downloaded, open the `tallyarbiter-m5stickc.ino` file in the Arduino IDE.
 1. Modify these lines are the top of the file to reflect your wireless network and Tally Arbiter server settings:
 	```c++
 	//Wifi SSID and password